+† Note that the Alerting Change Notification API was substantially changed in Revision 1 resulting in the previous API definition being deprecated with a new API defined with the same name.
+Essentially, the API was modified to pass the alerting XML fragment(s) instead of a URL reference to the alerting XML fragment(s).
+The previous API definition can be found in Annex C section C.2.

 Receiver Query APIs

 The Receiver software stack exposes a set of WebSocket APIs to the Broadcaster Application to retrieve user settings and information, as described in the following sections.